Safety Net Income Benefit (SNIB)

 - unreasonably refuses to participate in a rehabilitation or vocational rehabilitation program, or

-- settled his/her common law claim for pecuniary loss damages, or
+- settled their common law claim for pecuniary loss damages, or

 Transport Accident Act 1986 reference: s.54A(3) and s.54A(2)